slim-template/slim/README.md

       .content
         = show_content

-  this is the same as
+This is the same as

     body
       h1 id="headline"